We offer the legal and commercial solutions to retailers and brand owners whether you are an established businesses or just starting out.

 Franchising and licensing

 A franchising agreement or a licence agreement can be used to gain further revenue.
-Through this agreement you as the owner of the trade mark can retain ownership of the trade mark but grant others the right to use and exploit the trade mark on terms that have been agreed upon.
+Through this agreement you as the owner of the brand can retain ownership of the brand but grant others the right to use and exploit it on terms that have been agreed upon.

 Brand protection takes on a wider meaning under many commercial agreements involving trade marks because it is so easy to damage the brand.
 In practice, the agreement needs to be looked at in connection with how you will police the good name of a brand.